Li'l Folks

 Li'l Folks, the first comic strip by Peanuts creator Charles M. Schulz, was a weekly panel that appeared mainly in Schulz's hometown paper, the St. Paul Pioneer Press, from June 22, 1947, to January 22, 1950.
 As Schulz's first regular cartoon, Li'l Folks can be regarded as an embryonic version of Peanuts, centered around children saying things beyond their years.
 Unlike Peanuts, Li'l Folks did not feature any recurring characters, though several themes were carried over to the later strip, including: Beethoven's music (which was applied to Peanuts character Schroeder); dogs resembling Snoopy that appeared in most strips; and the name Charlie Brown.

+"Rover", the earliest prototypical version of Snoopy, from Li'l Folks from a strip from an unknown date.

 Publication history

 Schulz was 24 at the time he began drawing Li'l Folks, and he was living with his father in a four-bedroom apartment above his father's barber shop.
 He earned $10 for each submission to the paper.

 The first two installments of Li'l Folks ran June 8 and 15, 1947, in the Minneapolis Tribune.
 It then moved to the St. Paul Pioneer Press; Li'l Folks ran in the women's section of the paper.

 In 1948, Schulz tried to have Li'l Folks syndicated through the Newspaper Enterprise Association (a Scripps Company).
 He would have been an independent contractor for the syndicate, unheard of in the 1940s, but the deal fell through.

 Schulz quit two years into the strip after the editor turned down his requests for a pay increase and a move of Li'l Folks from the women's section to the comics pages.

 Later that year, Schulz approached United Feature Syndicate (also a Scripps Company) with Li'l Folks, and the syndicate became interested.
 By this point, Schulz had redeveloped Li'l Folks with a four-panel strip format and a set cast of characters, rather than different nameless children for each page.
 The syndicate accepted the strip; however, the name Li'l Folks was too close to the names of two other comics of the time: Al Capp's Li'l Abner and a strip titled Little Folks.
 To avoid confusion, the syndicate chose the name Peanuts, after the peanut gallery featured in the Howdy Doody TV show.
 Peanuts made its first appearance on October 2, 1950, in seven newspapers.

-All of the original Lil' Folks strips have fallen into the public domain due to a lack of a copyright notice and renewal.
+All of the original Li'l Folks comic strips have fallen into the public domain due to a lack of a copyright notices.